riks-jogi/jdots/README.md

 Pull requests and issues are welcome and encouraged.

+All comments and some variables are in estonian.
+We are planning on translating them in the future.
+In the mean time you can write to us and we'll gladly explain/translate the code.

 ## License

 Distributed under the Apache-2.0 License.
 See [LICENSE](https://github.com/riks-jogi/Jdots/blob/main/LICENSE.md) for more information.